BIOL275-MSUM/eda-NathanSnell1/README.md

 oceanography, and bird nesting sites.
 One of the bird species that have been examined were the antarctic penguins found on three islands.
-The three species of penguins that were examined were the Adelie, Gentoo, and Chinstrap penguins.
+The three species of penguins that were examined were the Adelie, Gentoo, and Chinstrap penguins which make up over half of the avian life in Antarctica (Ancel, 2013).
 These penguins all occupy the islands of Antarctica and tend to stay on one island for the entire year where they hunt and breed.
 Chinstrap and Adelie penguins have similar weights and statures at roughly 10 pounds and 2 feet tall.
 However, Gentoo penguins